 Methods of Gastrointestinal Decontamination

-Patient presents within one hour of ingestion of a toxic substance
+Patient presents within 1 hour of ingestion of a toxic substance.

-- Abused drug has a low binding affinity for activated charcoal,g., lithium
+- Abused drug has a low binding affinity for activated charcoal, e.g., lithium

-It is used in extraordinary situations where a potentially toxic amount of medication has been consumed.
+It is used in situations where a potentially toxic amount of medication has been consumed within 1 hour.